 The Site Plan Application sought to improve and renovate the 637 Arnold Property through the construction of residential apartments and retail uses.

-In connection with the Site Plan Application, 637 Arnold retained Burdick, P.C. to prepare a Change of Use Site Plan and Survey (the “2014 R.C.
+In connection with the Site Plan Application, 637 Arnold retained Burdick and Hans to prepare a Change of Use Site Plan and Survey (the “2014 R.C.
 Burdick Survey”).

 The 2014 R.C.
 Burdick Survey was dated February 7, 2014 and was certified to by Hans for the managing member of 637 Arnold, Scott Dolan.